DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/box_vol_est_procedure.rst

 Tuning Parameters to Get Best Estimation
 -------------------------------------------

-* Use "Lock Z Axes" option so that the z axes of the poses will always be prependicular to the reference plane
+* Use "Lock Z Axes" option so that the z axes of the poses will always be perpendicular to the reference plane
 * Use "Use OBB" to estimate the rotated box.
 Use "Use 2D Correction" to better estimate the 2d rotation of the box

 .. image:: Images/box_vol_est/without_2d_correction.png